The Smoke In Redding, Calif., Is So Thick You Can't See The Sun Most Days

 "When you get smoke from structures with benzenes and other cancer causing formaldehydes in these materials, that's a whole other ball game," Maron says.

-Researchers at universities in the Northwest and California are now more narrowly studying the long term health effects of this.
+Researchers at universities in the Northwest and California are now more narrowly studying the long-term health effects of this.
 At UC Davis, Anthony Wexler's team hopes to soon give first responders and firefighters a clearer picture of the safety risks.
 Scientists are using a mobile air quality unit and are traveling to some of California's biggest fires — and hardest hit neighborhoods — to sample particulate matter.

-"If there are serious toxins in the atmosphere then there could be long term health consequences that we don't even understand," Wexler says.
+"If there are serious toxins in the atmosphere then there could be long-term health consequences that we don't even understand," Wexler says.